chaoss/augur/docs/macOS_SetUp.md

 #### Issue Resolved

-Users faced this issues that in the installation page, it says:
+Issues faced by new users in the installation page, it says:

 - If you’re running Augur on macOS, we strongly suggest adding the following line to your shell’s initialization script: export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES